Top of the page

 Hi.
 I'm Georgie.

 My dad said, "Charlie, you ask very good questions.
 I just don't know all the answers!
 I think your Aunt Chris can help."

 My aunt is a scientist.
 She knows a lot about germs.

 I learned that most people who get sick from the virus feel like they have a cold or the flu.
 Those people can stay home and rest to get better.
-And usually, kids don't get too sick!
+Usually, kids don't get too sick!

 But this virus can make SOME people very sick.
 Like my grandma, because she's older.
 And my friend Arthur, because he has asthma.
 They could get so sick that they have to go to the hospital!
 That made me feel worried.